New Jack: Gypsy Joe incident

 In April 2003, New Jack participated in a hardcore match with veteran wrestler Gypsy Joe.
 Before the match, Jack met Joe and asked the booker of the show what he was supposed to do with him.
 Jack was told "Gypsy Joe is as tough as leather", and Jack replied that he was not going to lose dollar value from this match and would not have a comedy or gimmick match, but that he would "kill" Joe in the match.
 For unknown reasons, Joe continuously no-sold New Jack during that match, and Joe headbutted Jack in the nose.
 Jack then got angry with Joe and decided to get genuine sells by legitimately attacking the 69-year-old man with a chain, a framed picture of his aunt, a baseball bat wrapped in barbed wire, and several other weapons.
-The crowd, horrified by Jack's savage beating of this man either left the show in disgust or started calling Jack the N-word.
+The crowd, horrified by Jack's savage beating of this man either left the show in disgust or started calling Jack a nigger.
 In an interview for Dark Side of the Ring in 2019, Jack stated "the more they called me a nigger, the angrier I got and the more I beat the guy up."